Save 15% with JRB15 Coupon Code: https://www.apecanyon.com/ See the: JRB Collection Ropes |

 - If we plan to use our rope to draw up our bow or gear (recommended), we need a few extra feet given that we raise the Garda hitch footloop up, creating a temporary S in the rope.

 - The System that we are constructing.
-See the following pages for the details on each system:
+See the following pages for the details on each system and the anchor (some need more rope than others):

 5. Diameter

-In the table below, JRB has made SUGGESTIONS for rope diameters for non-mechanical climbing systems across two dimensions: 1) single vs doubled rope applications 2) the climber’s weight, including gear.
-Perhaps the weight thresholds in the table could be higher… for now, let’s be conservative and keep the feedback coming and we’ll tweak these recommendations as we move forward.
+In the table below, JRB has made SUGGESTIONS for rope diameters for non-mechanical climbing systems across two dimensions: 1) single (SRT) vs doubled (DSRT & MRS) rope methods 2) the climber’s weight, including gear.

-These recommendations are not just about strength, and consider overall performance.
-Hold characteristics and the ability to break a friction hitch under load can vary based on other factors including:
+These recommendations are not just about strength, and consider that the ability to break a friction hitch under load can vary based on the weight of the climber along with:

 - surface area of contact between the rope & cord